squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 - The two suite DCE caps (get, conj) sit above their old caps because of the read-back floor: caps need updating if this lands.

-## Chosen: global interned String-subclass keywords (branch keywords-global)
+## Best variant: global interned String-subclass keywords (branch keywords-global)

-The synthesis of everything measured above.
+The synthesis of everything measured above, and the only variant where every libtest passed with stock code.
+Rejected anyway, for the costs summarized at the top.
 A keyword literal compiles to an interned `Keyword extends String` instance, everywhere, no flag.
 The subclass keeps every string behavior of the old representation: string methods (`.toUpperCase`, `subs`, regex), property access, `str`, templates,